Instrumentation

 4.5 inch display (2019…)

-Exclusive to the Ryker, launched in the same year.
+For the base F3 and the Ryker.
 A 4.5 inch monochrome display with amber back lighting.

 Type: 4.5‑inch monochrome back lit LCD (amber)